-Lifetime benefit amounts payable up to \$3,420 per year of service are paid from the federally registered pension plan.
-Lifetime benefit amounts in excess of \$3,420 per year of service are unsecured and payable from revenues of the Company.
+Lifetime benefit amounts payable up to \$3,506.67 per year of service are paid from the federally registered pension plan.
+Lifetime benefit amounts in excess of \$3,506.67 per year of service are in respect of the supplemental retirement arrangements and payable from revenues of the Company.

+For Part B, full benefits are available at age 65, or age plus service of at least 85 points.
+For Parts A and C, full benefits are available at age 60, or age 55 with at least 30 years of service.
 Plan members who are within 10 years of normal retirement and not eligible for full benefits as described above, are entitled to a monthly pension upon retirement.
 However, the pension is reduced due to early retirement.
 For Parts A and C, the reduction is based on one-half of one percent for each tenth of a year (5% per year) that the member is short of the applicable full pension threshold.
-For Part B, the reduction is based on three-tenths of one percent for each tenth of ayear (3% per year) that the member is short of the applicable full pension threshold.
+For Part B, the reduction is based on three-tenths of one percent for each tenth of a year (3% per year) that the member is short of the applicable full pension threshold.
 For Executives who previously had service in Parts A and C, the Part B reduction cannot exceed what would have been applicable under Parts A and C.